-Currently, Rules 515 and 516 address a request for an order for possession, and issuance and reissuance of the order.
+Currently, Rules 515 and 516 address a request for an order for possession, as well as issuance and reissuance of the order.
 In a residential landlord tenant case, when a judgment for possession has been rendered by a magisterial district judge, the plaintiff may request an order for possession after the 10th day and within 120 days following the date of entry of the judgment.
 See Rule 515B.
 In the event an appeal of the judgment operates as a supersedeas or the matter is stayed pursuant to bankruptcy proceedings, the plaintiff may request an order for possession only within 120 days of the date the supersedeas or bankruptcy stay is stricken, dismissed, lifted, or otherwise terminated.
 See Rule 515B(2).
-An order of possession is valid for a 60 day period, and may be reissued for one additional 60 day period.
+An order of possession is valid for a 60-day period, and may be reissued for one additional 60-day period.
 See Rules 516B(1), 519C.
 In residential lease cases, a plaintiff must file a written request for reissuance of an order for possession when the order has been issued, and, subsequently, an appeal operates as a supersedeas or bankruptcy proceedings stay the matter.
 See Rule 516C.
 Rule 1007 sets forth the procedures for the appeal in the court of common pleas.

 The Committee received correspondence suggesting that it review the rules governing the filing of a request for an order for possession when an appeal has been filed.
-Specifically, the Committee was asked to review the situation where a magisterial district judge enters judgment in a residential landlord tenant case, the tenant appeals and obtains a supersedeas, the appeal goes before a board of arbitrators pursuant to Pa.R.C.P.
+Specifically, the Committee was asked to review the following hypothetical situation: a magisterial district judge enters judgment in a residential landlord tenant case, the tenant appeals and obtains a supersedeas, the appeal goes before a board of arbitrators pursuant to Pa.R.C.P.
 Nos.
 1301-1314, an arbitration award is entered, and the supersedeas is terminated for nonpayment of rent into escrow prior to expiration of the thirty day period for entry of the award in the court of common pleas.
-The Rules are silent on this scenario, leading to ambiguity about where the plaintiff should file a request for an order for possession.
+In this scenario, it was suggested that there is ambiguity about where the plaintiff should file a request for an order for possession, in light of the termination of the supersedeas.

-The Committee discussed the situation described above, and agreed that only a judgment entered by the court of common pleas should preclude the plaintiff from requesting an order for possession from the magisterial district court.
+The Committee discussed the scenario described above, and agreed that only a judgment entered by the court of common pleas should preclude the plaintiff from requesting an order for possession from the magisterial district court in the absence of a supersedeas or stay.
 Once the court of common pleas has entered a judgment on an appeal (including entry of judgment of a compulsory arbitration award pursuant to Pa.R.C.P.
-No. 1307(c)), the judgment of the magisterial district court is extinguished, and may no longer be executed upon in any court.
-However, prior to the entry of judgment by the court of common pleas, the plaintiff may request an order for possession from the magisterial district court, even if the board of arbitrators has entered an arbitration award, so long as no supersedeas or bankruptcy stay remains in effect.
+No. 1307(c)), the judgment of the magisterial district court is extinguished, and may no longer be executed upon in any magisterial district court.
+However, prior to the entry of judgment by the court of common pleas, the plaintiff may request an order for possession from the magisterial district court, so long as no supersedeas or bankruptcy stay remains in effect.
+The Committee published a proposal for public comment that attempted to clarify the suggested ambiguity, as well as update a statutory reference to constable fees.
+See 45 Pa.B.
+1111 (Mar.
+7, 2015).